-1.1 THE AUTOMOBILE INDUSTRY
+1.2 THE AUTOMOBILE INDUSTRY

-The automobile industry has grown very rapidly in the last 100 years (see Table 1.3 and Figure 1.1).
-The number of vehicles in use is expected to triple in the next 50 years (Levizzari et al. 2002).
+The automobile industry has grown very rapidly in the last 100 years (see Table 1.3 and Figures 1.1 and 1.2).
+The number of vehicles in use is expected to triple in the next 50 years (Levizzari, Bonino, and Corrias 2002).
 Of these vehicles, approximately 6% reach the end of their useful life annually.
-The average useful life of a vehicle is about 10-15 years.
-Over 95% of the end-of-life vehicles (ELVs) are recycled for their metals content, which represents about 75% of the weight of the vehicle (Sendijarevic et al. 1997).
+Materials used in manufacturing vehicles have also been changing.
+More significant changes are anticipated in the near future to make vehicles lighter and more energy efficient, to increase performance, and/or to improve safety.
+The average useful life of a vehicle is about 10-15 years, so more than 12 million vehicles annually reach the end of their useful lives in the United States.
+Over 95% of these end-of-life vehicles (ELVs) are recycled for their metals content, which represents about 75% of the weight of the vehicle (Sendijarevic et al. 1997).
 The other 25% typically ends up in landfills, with a small percentage used as landfill cover.